brett-spaulding/getDiscography/README.md

 ```

 The service will then be accessible at http://localhost for as long as the terminal stays open.
 To shutdown the service simply close the terminal or ctl + c

+## Known issues
+The latest versions of Ubuntu (22.04+ I believe) have swicted over to symlinking Firefox to the snap packages.
+Which causes an issue with the selenium driver.
+I suppose you could probably point to the executable file directly in the snap (not the symlink).
+I just use docker with a distro that doesn't have this problem, personally.